yalamakuriarchana/webportfolio/README.md

 ## 🎯 Purpose

-The purpose of this project is to create a professional online portfolio that highlights my skills, projects, and achievements for recruiters, internships, and job opportunities.
+The purpose of this project is to create a professional online portfolio that highlights my skills, projects.

 ## 📬 Contact